dragonfly-science/dragonfly-website/content/work/2015-03-19-webrear-case-study.md

 ---
 title: Data visualisation
 banner-image: /work/2015-03-19-webrear-case-study/webrear.png
-quote: I believe Dragonfly’s interactive is one of the best visualisations of public data in New Zealand
+quote: I believe Dragonfly’s interactive is one of the best visualisations of public data in New Zealand.
 quote-attribution: Harkanwal Singh, Data Editor, New Zealand Herald
 logo: /work/2015-03-19-webrear-case-study/mbie-logo.png
 summary: An intuitive website and iPad app to explore New Zealand's economic results.